ChenZhongPu/data-structure-swufe/book/src/fundamentals/java.md

 }
 ```

-There is a golden rule in programming: **don't repeat yourself**, so we would like to manages either `Book` or `Fruit` using one piece of code.
+There is a golden rule in programming: **don't repeat yourself**, so we would like to manage either `Book` or `Fruit` using one piece of code.
 Since every class in Java is inherited from `Object`, what about `Object[]`?
-Well, it is feasible but it is also error-prone, because it cannot prevent users adding both books and fruits to our system at the same time.
+Well, it is feasible, but it is also error-prone, because it cannot prevent users adding both books and fruits to our system at the same time.
 To solve this problem, you should use generics.
 Generics have been a part of the language since Java 5, and see more at [Generics](https://docs.oracle.com/javase/tutorial/java/generics/index.html).

 But keep in mind that arrays and generics do not mix well.
 For example, the following code will result in *generic array creation* at compile time: